Pros and cons of moving to Nairobi

 - CON: Personal safety is an issue

 Security is an issue in Nairobi, with incidents of car-jacking and theft not uncommon.
-However, if one were to compare crime rates in other large cities around the world, Nairobi wouldn't be significantly worse.
-Just because an expat moves to Nairobi, does not mean they'll be targeted.
+However, just because an expat moves to Nairobi, does not necessarily mean they'll be targeted.
 Most victims of theft are middle-class or poorer Kenyans who cannot afford good security.

 - CON: Dangerous driving conditions